Skip to content

 What You'll Learn

-• How to think about AI as a junior assistant rather than magic
+• Why AI should be treated as a junior assistant rather than an oracle

 Key Ideas